Long ago in the city of Corinth in Ancient Greece, a young maid traced the contour of her lover’s face on the wall. The man was leaving on a long...

 In Ancient Greece, vases were a commonplace item.
 There was no explanation needed as to what they were or how they were used.
 They each served a different purpose; likewise, there were many Ancient Greek pottery terms to go along with the different uses.
-In a previous post, I talked about art on pottery and how to decipher it.
-Now, we are going to look at pottery and the correlating terminology!
+In a previous post, I discussed how to decipher the meanings of ancient Greek painted pottery.

 In modern times, we have pitchers and vases, and various forms of drinking cups… but imagine a world where there was a different piece of pottery for every part of life as well as different Greek pottery terms to correspond?
 Religious ceremonies?
 Burial rites?
 The home?
 The list goes on and on.
 In this post, we are going to look at some of the Ancient Greek pottery terms and different types of Ancient Greek pottery.
 (But don’t worry!
 There’s no quiz at the end!)

 Alabastron/ pl.
-Alabastra – the alabastron was a plain bottle for scented oil, or perfume.
+Alabastra – the alabastron was a plain bottle of scented oil or perfume.
 The shape of the bottle gets its name from the alabaster used to make it.
 The bottle itself was slender, elongated, and small enough to hold in one hand.
 Alabastra were also used as offerings at many burial sites.

 Amphora – the amphora is one of the more common shapes of vases from Ancient Greece; common enough that you might even recognize it without knowing what it is named.
 The amphora was an all-purpose container used domestically for small foods or liquids and in burial rites to hold the ashes of the deceased.
 There are a couple of different styles of amphora: amphora and neck-amphora.